The Convenient Deaths associated with the JFK Assassination Part 2

 That would not have any meaning unless the people he had listed included

-everyone that was connected to the assasination, or a randomly pick sample of
+everyone that was connected to the assasination, or a randomly pick sample

 that population.
 However these are people that were placed on the list because

 they were dead.
-Suppose one million people were connected to the event in a
+Suppose one million people were connected to the event in

-way at least as strong as the connections that the people on the list were and
+way at least as strong as the connections that the people on the list were

 that the list included every one of them that died.
 Then no matter how